 How do you show up as a coach?

 Learning how you show up as a coach – your presence – will increase your awareness of your dominating factors.
-Taking a step back to make sense of the emotions you experience as you listened to your coaching client, will enhance your perception of yourself.
+Taking a step back to make sense of the emotions you experience as you listen to your coaching client, will enhance your perception of yourself.
 This is something you can do yourself to a point, where a coaching supervisor will be able to offer their external perspective.

 Consider how your CliftonStrengths® themes listen to your client and make assumptions.
 They each hear from a different perspective using different scales of measurement.
 Being aware of these biases will help you form a more balanced view of your client’s needs.